RamiresOliv/Easy_Jekyll/README.md

 # benefits

+---

-- ✔ You can change codes
+You can change codes: ✔
-- ✔ learn and much more as the code is open to anyone and also easy to use just use jekyll and that's it! oh and it's also free ;)
+learn and much more as the code is open to anyone and also easy to use just use jekyll and that's it! oh and it's also free ;): ✔
-- ✔ Can use exemples from this Template in others project
-- ❌ Can sell this Template
+Can use exemples from this Template in others project: ✔ Can sell this Template: ❌

+---

 _[(c) RamiresOliv](https://github.com/RamiresOliv)_